 Of course, it wouldn’t be a Pimm’s Cup variation without the namesake liqueur.
 However, with only 1/2 ounce of it in the drink, the Pimm’s No. 1 plays more of a support role in the Celery Cup No. 1, leading to a brighter, lighter drink.
 Most of the sweetness comes from the agave nectar, so those who like their cocktails dry and crisp can cut back on that.
 Regardless, the drink will be a lovely summer sipper, refreshing and eminently quaffable.

-- Celery (use a piece closer to the heart for sweetness)
+- 1 2-inch piece of celery (use a piece closer to the heart for sweetness)

 - 1 handful cilantro (about a quarter cup)